89Q12/rusted-invidious/README.md

 # About
-Rusted-invidious is a fork or rather a rewrite of invidious which is an privacy focuse front-end for YouTube.
+Rusted-invidious is a fork or rather a rewrite of invidious which is an privacy focused front-end for YouTube.
 More information about the original project can be found at http://github.com/iv-org/invidious

-This project aims to improve on it and to be node aware from the ground up wich means its meant to be ran on a Kubernetes cluster.
+This project aims to improve on it and to be node aware from the ground up which means its meant to be ran on a Kubernetes cluster.
 It also aims to be completely compitable with the current API of invidious, configs files aren't the same but a migration tool will be provided(TBD).

 If you're looking for a simpler solution, please consider using [invidious](http://github.com/iv-org/invidious) as this project is heavy when hosted on one machine.